-Come and learn free motion quilting skills on the 4th Saturday of each month.
-Learn 3 or more free motion designs each month, and attend as many classes as desired.
+Come and learn free motion quilting on your own sewing machine!
+In each monthly class, you'll learn 2-3 free motion designs.
+Attend as many classes as desired.
 Finished blocks created can be made strictly for practicing free motion quilting designs OR you can create a unique appliqued quilt, wall hanging or table runner, depending on the size of the project you wish to create.

 Free Motion Quilting Club Supply List